bytebase/bytebase/docs/design/tenancy.md

 The labels applied to a resource have the following requirements:
 - Each resource can have multiple labels, up to a maximum of 4.
 We start with a low number which can be increased later.
 - Each label must be a structured key-value pair.
 - Keys and values cannot be empty, and have a maximum length of 63 characters.
 Keys should only have alphanumeric characters ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.).
-Dots are used for namespace prefixes, e.g. “bb.location”.
+Dots are used for namespace prefixes, e.g. “location”.
 Namespace prefix is required.
 - The key portion of a label must be unique for a resource.
 However, the same key or key:value label can be applied to different resources so that labels are not unique identifiers for resources.
 - Labels follow the CRUD resource model.
 - Labels keys are defined at workspace level by workspace owners.
 Project owners are only allowed to use these predefined label keys.
 We define it at workspace level for convenience and can be expanded later when we have more hierarchical use cases later (environment, project, etc).
 Note, we don't allow users to define label keys at all at first but provide several predefined label keys.
 Initially, workspace owners also need to pre-define label values before values are used as database labels, because many labels such as locations need tight controls by DBAs and this can simplify some of the user journeys without re-typing values every single time.